 #Chehalisart – representing our community through art

 Our Design committee is committed to bringing color and vitality into our Downtown through new murals.
-We are pleased to work with the City of Chehalis and property owners to make these new art installations a reality.
+We are pleased to work with the City of Chehalis and property owners on many of the art installations below.
 Each piece of art showcases a piece of our community.
-Our gratitude goes out to our local artists who bring talent, passion and spirit to our projects.
+Our gratitude goes out to our local artists who bring talent, passion and spirit to these projects.

 “We Love Chehalis” created by Irisa Kennedy and Thomas Sutley, September 2019